 These days, eCommerce has become widely known in the digitalized world, and many businesses have applied this to their business to approach more customers.
 However, the most important part which many companies did not recognize is eCommerce delivery.

-The eCommerce delivery strategy is really important to help the company keep and nurture their loyal customers.
+The eCommerce delivery strategy is really important to help the company keep and nurture its loyal customers.
 To prove that, we have done some surveys and this is the result:

 - There was 38% of consumers say they will never purchase with that merchant again after having a bad delivery experience.

 - Customers have selected a rival with more convenient eCommerce delivery options in 60% of cases.